Why Is your goldfish turning black? Are you looking for the reason and solution?

-It is important to keep in mind that in most cases, goldfish (or any fish for that matter) do not normally turn black.
+It is important to keep in mind that in normal cases, goldfish do not turn black.

-It is usually a sign that the parameters of the aquarium water is or has been damaging in the past, and needs to be fixed.
+It is usually a sign that the aquarium water parameters are or have been damaged in the past and need to be fixed.
 Or, your fish is internally suffering for some reason.

 Environmental factors such as too small a tank or infrequent water changes can quickly cause discolorations in goldfish.

-The goldfish is naturally undergoing color changes due to its genetics, which is usually unlikely.
+The goldfish is naturally undergoing color changes due to its genetics, which is usually normal.

 If your goldfish is from a bad home or was rescued under questionable conditions, they could have lost their color due to stress and are not regaining it with their strength.